 And while July is sort of the perfect time of year to visit Lofoten, it’s also kind of becoming the worst as the islands are becoming popular.
 I mean, very, very, very popular.

 But if you aren’t afraid of crowds and can book your accommodation waaaay in advance (seriously, I’ve even heard that it’s hard to camp in July because there are so many people!) then July in Lofoten is probably pretty magical.

 I would say in Lofoten it’s best to find accommodation with a kitchen, especially in the winter when many restaurants are closed for the season.

 If you have a while on the islands I would also mix it up a bit, so you can explore different areas of Lofoten.

-We spent our first three nights near Reine on Hamnøy, which is arguably the most photogenic place in Lofoten.
+When I visited Lofoten in March my friends and I spent our first three nights near Reine on Hamnøy, which is arguably the most photogenic place in Lofoten.
 At least I’m pretty sure it’s the most famous – have you seen this view before?